joushvak17/Protein-Structure-Prediction-Software/README.md

 Data Preparation:
 - DataCollection.ipynb: File that performs the data collection of PDB files from the .csv data in the PDB Data folder
+- DataPreprocessing.ipynb: File that performs the data preprocessing of PDB files, which includes retrieval, filtering/cleaning, and alignment
-- PDB Data Folder: Contains the PDBDataID.csv file that has the PDB ID's that this project will perform training/analysis on.
+- PDB Data Folder: Contains the PDBDataID.csv file that has the PDB ID's that this project will perform training/analysis on